dotn8/docker-backup-restore/README.md

 Here are some things that need to be done next on this repository:

+- Automatically create the initial volumes, so that the volumes can be external from the start.
 - Make the script automatically detect the containers in the docker-compose file.
 (This might require switching to a different language than bash, ugh.)
+This would eliminate the need for a custom script alongside the `docker-compose.yml` file.
 - Snapshot the containers before backing them up.
 I think this might make it unnecessary to kill the docker-compose application when backing it up.
+- Make backups be a single `.tar.gz` file, including the docker-compose file for reference.